stevegroves123/Arduino-Clock/README.md

 The main display is built using the U8G2 user_interface functions  - without these I would never have attempted something so complex (for me) as this...(see https://github.com/olikraus/U8g2_Arduino)

 Hardware:

+OLED display - Any i2C oled, but an SPI could be used if you change the code.
+I used a 128x64 yellow/blue oled - but it needs to be changed.

 Microcontroiller - https://coolcomponents.co.uk/products/seeeduino-xiao-arduino-microcontroller-samd21-cortex-m0?_pos=2&_sid=62fc70a32&_ss=r

+Three small press-to-make button, one for "enter" and one each for up and down.